 Undergraduate students are assessed competitively on the basis of Australian Year 12, or equivalent overseas school qualifications.
 Refer to our Country-specific entry requirements (pdf, 197kb) to see if your high school qualification is equivalent to Australian Year 12.
 Qualifications from countries not listed will be assessed on a case-by-case basis.

 Students with post-school qualifications (eg diplomas, advanced diplomas) may be considered for admission with advanced standing or credit (recognition of prior learning).
-The amount of advanced standing will not normally exceed half of the Federation University Australia program concerned, and must be formally assessed on a case-by-case basis.
+The amount of advanced standing will not normally exceed half of the Federation University Australia course concerned, and must be formally assessed on a case-by-case basis.
 More information on credit can be found in our ‘Prepare your application’ section below.

 Higher degrees by research follow different procedures.
 Please refer to Research degrees.